Registration and certification policy

 The policy recognises the expertise of professional leaders to be responsible when making judgements about individual teacher applications for practising certificates, while at the same time preserves the reputation of the profession and focuses on building capacity.
 Of course, Our Code, Our Standards | Ngā Tikanga Matatika, Ngā Paerewa sits at the heart of it.

-In the Registration Policy you can find in-depth details about the requirements for becoming a teacher, for example, what it means to:
+In the policy you can find in-depth details about the requirements for becoming a teacher, for example, what it means to:

 The policy replaced the previous Interim Teacher Registration, Practising Certificates and Limited Authority to Teach Policy.